Privacy Policy

 We also collect or use the following special category information to provide and improve products and services for clients.
 This information is subject to additional protection due to its sensitive nature:

-• Health information (such as health conditions and challenges)
+Health information (such as health conditions and challenges and dietary requirements for in-person events)

 We collect or use the following personal information for the operation of client or customer accounts: